-The BHA Main Office (1007 N Summit Street) is closed to the public effective March 18, 2020 until further notice.
+The BHA Main Office (1007 N Summit Street) is open to the public by appointment only until further notice.

 For the latest updates, including policy and procedural changes, please click here.
 For a list of HUD waivers that have been adopted by BHA as a result of COVID-19, please click here.